angr/angr-doc/docs/examples.md

 > You're our only hope!

 Here are the binary and scripts: [script 0](https://github.com/angr/angr-doc/tree/master/examples/google2016_unbreakable_0), [script_1](https://github.com/angr/angr-doc/tree/master/examples/google2016_unbreakable_1)

+### ReverseMe example: EKOPARTY CTF - Fuckzing reverse (250 points)

+Author: Adam Van Prooyen (github: [@docileninja](https://github.com/docileninja))

+Script runtime: 29 sec

+A Linux binary that takes a team name as input and checks it against a series of constraints.

+Challenge Description:
+> Hundreds of conditions to be meet, will you be able to surpass them?

+Both sample binaries and the script are located [here](https://github.com/angr/angr-doc/tree/master/examples/ekopartyctf2016_rev250) and additional information be found at the author's [write-up](http://van.prooyen.com/reversing/2016/10/30/Fuckzing-reverse-Writeup.html).

 ### ReverseMe example: WhiteHat Grant Prix Global Challenge 2015 - Re400